priyalr/text-messages/README.md

  2. Export your WhatsApp messages.
 See "Export chat history" instructions [here](https://faq.whatsapp.com/android/chats/how-to-save-your-chat-history/?lang=en).
  3. Place the files in the `data/raw` folder.
  4. Run `scripts/facebook_messages.py` if you have an export of your Facebook messages.
  5. Update `scripts/cleanse_messages.py` with the names of the sender and the receiver.
-There's no need to run this.
+There's no need to run this one.
  6. Run `combine_message.py` to create the final outputs in `data/cleaned`.
  7. Use the outputs in `data/cleaned` to analyse the messages.
 See [screenshots](#screenshots) below for examples.